whitneyburton/portfolios/students/1801-back/jimmy-nelson/20180301-jimmy-nelson-m1.md

 ## Areas of Emphasis

-I set out to try my hardest and learn everything I could with the guidance of teachers and the advice and experiences of my peers.
+I set out to try my hardest and learn everything I could about ruby and programming with the guidance of teachers and the advice and experiences of my peers.

 ## Rubric Scores